 The building blocks of any good garden design are unity, harmony, balance, scale and proportion.
 Whether you’re designing a modern urban style courtyard or a traditional English country haven, these fundamental elements remain the same.
 How you interpret them and apply them is where the fun begins…

 If we focus in on the patio or living zone in any garden, the space where you’ll sit, relax, cook on the BBQ, for us, a good patio starts with good research.
-Identifying what you need on that space to function in the way you need it to.
+Identify what you need in that space to function in the way you need it to.
 To become the place where you want to spend time.
-Of course this can’t be done without consideration for the rest of your outdoor space.
+Of course, this can’t be done without consideration for the rest of your outdoor space.
 But surely it can inform it?

 If we are designing a patio around a garden table, then the following process is how Lazy Susan would approach it:

 Start by taking inspiration from other patio designs.
 Look at what the leading designers do within their garden designs.
 What’s on the patio?
 What materials do they use?
 How does it connect to the property itself and the rest of the garden?
 Visit gardening shows, purchase a few books and magazines.
 Research to identify what you like, what will work in your outdoor space, and what you need to make that space yours.

 Take into account the size, shape and direction your garden faces, the style of your property and the wider surrounding area.
 These factors will have a significant impact on the finished patio design.
 A good garden table will ultimately be the focal point on your patio but how will it ‘fit’ with the rest of the garden?
 Achieving balance is key to good garden design.
 Look at the space as a whole, how will the furniture marry up with the landscaping and hardscaping in and around your patio?